bufbuild-ru/docs/docs/cli/quickstart/index.md

 ### Call the API

-With the `server/main.go` implementation shown above, run the server and call the `PutPet` endpoint from the buf CLI.First, run the server:
+With the `server/main.go` implementation shown above, run the server and call the `PutPet` endpoint from the buf CLI.

+First, run the server:

 ::: info cli/quickstart/start/